hashicorp/terraform-provider-aws/website/docs/d/lambda_code_signing_config.html.markdown

 `allowed_publishers` is exported with the following attribute:

-* `signing_profile_version_arns` - The Amazon Resource Name (ARN) for each of the signing profiles.
+* `signing_profile_version_arns` - The ARN for each of the signing profiles.
 A signing profile defines a trusted user who can sign a code package.

 `policies` is exported with the following attribute: